-Gateway is an assurance methodology for major investments which was developed by the United Kingdom's Office of Government Commerce (OGC) in 2001.
-It is an independent and confidential peer review process that examines projects and programmes at key points in their lifecycles to assess their progress and to rate the likelihood of successful delivery of their outcomes.
-A Gateway review takes one week.
+Gateway is an assurance method for high risk investments (based on completion and moderation of the Risk Profile Assessment).
+It is an independent peer-review process that examines investments at key points in their life cycle to assess their progress and to rate the likelihood of successful delivery of their outcomes.

 - increases confidence in alignment of projects with Government strategic objectives